Patrick Ryan (Irish priest)

-Patrick Ryan is an Irish Catholic priest who left the Pallottine order in 1973 after refusing a transfer to a parish church in England.
+Patrick Ryan (26 June 1930 – 15 June 2025) was an Irish Catholic priest and Provisional IRA arms supplier.
+He was laicised by the Pallottine Order in 1973.

-In 1988 Ryan was accused by British authorities of involvement in Provisional Irish Republican Army (IRA) activity, and was the subject of two unsuccessful extradition requests.
-Ryan denied the accusation in an interview with The Tipperary Star, saying that he had raised money both inside and outside Europe for victims on the nationalist side in the Troubles of Northern Ireland.
-But Ryan insisted that he had "never bought explosives for the IRA or anybody else", and had never been requested by the paramilitary group to do so.
-In an interview with the BBC broadcast in 2019, Ryan admitted that he was "one hundred percent" involved in IRA bomb-making.
+In 1988, Ryan was accused of involvement in Provisional IRA activity, and was the subject of two unsuccessful extradition requests.
+Ryan denied the accusation in an interview with The Tipperary Star, saying that he had raised money both inside and outside Europe for victims on the nationalist side in the Troubles of Northern Ireland, but insisted that he had "never bought explosives for the IRA or anybody else", and had never been requested by the paramilitary group to do so.
+In an interview with the BBC broadcast in 2019, Ryan admitted that he was "one hundred per cent" involved in IRA bomb-making.

+In IRA circles he was known as "The Padre"; in the British press he was called "the Devil's Disciple" and the "Terror Priest".

 Early life

-Ryan was born in 1930 in Rossmore, County Tipperary, one of six children in a farming family.
+Ryan was born on 26 June 1930, in Rossmore, County Tipperary, one of six children in a farming family.
+His mother was a strong supporter of Irish nationalism, which influenced Ryan.
 He attended the Pallotine College in Thurles, being ordained in 1954.
-He worked on the missions in the diocese of Mbulu in Tanzania, and also in London.
+He worked on the missions in the diocese of Mbulu in Tanzania, and also in East London.
+While in Africa, he shot elephants for sport.